-E-Commerce Program: The program provides employment opportunities and contributes to the training programs operated by mission services.
+E-Commerce Program: The program provides employment opportunities to people with barriers for employment, primarily people with cognitive disability and contributes to the training programs operated by mission services.

-Vocational School Programs: Institute for Career Development (ICD): A robust environment coupled with a variety of program offerings make the ICD the training facility of choice.
-ICD offers training that prepares people for jobs in Information Communication Technology (A+ Certification), the Trades and Retail/Hospitality.
+Vocational School Programs: Institute for Career Development (ICD): A robust environment coupled with a variety of program offerings make the ICD training facility a popular choice.
+ICD offers training that prepares people for jobs in Information Communication Technology (A+ Certification), the Trades, Medical Assistant and the Finance Industry.

-Career Development Program: This program assists people with barriers to employment, specifically barriers related to living in poverty, to obtain paid work experience, computer skills training, job readiness training and the support of a Vocational Employment Counselor.
-The program is for a period of one year at which time the objective is to transition the participant into a better job.
+Career Development Program: This program assists people with barriers to employment, specifically barriers related to living in poverty, to obtain paid work experience, computer skills training, job readiness training and the support of an Employment Specialist.
+The program is for a period 6 months at which time the objective is to transition the participant into a better job.